TheTributeCommunity/fesbal-frontend/CONTRIBUTING.md

 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
 - Provide specific examples to demonstrate the steps.
 Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.
 - Describe the current behavior and explain which behavior you expected to see instead and why.
-- Explain why this enhancement would be useful to most Booster users and isn't something that can or should be implemented as a community package.
+- Explain why this enhancement would be useful to most users and isn't something that can or should be implemented as a community package.
 - List some other libraries or frameworks where this enhancement exists.

 ### Improving documentation